 Hills can be moved over by all troops if they are essentially open and quite shallow but steep, rock strewn or wooded hills are considered impenetrable to all units except infantry.

-In some exceptional cases, terrain might be considered a barrier to all troops, including infantry as well as cavalry, etc. Obvious examples include a huge canyon, a lake of molten lava, the ocean or an Obvious esamples include a huge canyon, a lake of lava, especially large river, the ocean or an especially large river.
+In some exceptional cases, terrain might be considered a barrier to all troops, including infantry as well as cavalry, etc. Obvious examples include a huge canyon, a lake of molten lava, the ocean or an especially large river.
 These are unusual and entertaining features but don't really enter into the majority of games, so we won't concern ourselves with them any further.
-If you refer to the Optional rules section you'll find further examples fo rules for unusual terrain.
+If you refer to the Advanced Terrain Rules section you'll find further examples of rules for unusual terrain.

 Rules occasionally oblige units to move into terrain they cannot cross.
 If units attempt to move into terrain they cannot cross they will halt at the edge.
 If they are driven back into impassable terrain as a result of shooting or magic, they may become confused (see the Shooting phase section (p.27) and the Confusion section).
-If a unit is forced to retreat into impassable terrain during combat, then stands may be destroyed as a result (see the Combat phase section p45 & 46).
+If a unit is forced to retreat into impassable terrain during combat, then stands may be destroyed as a result (see the Combat phase section p.45-46).